Sedetani

-The Sedetani were an ancient Iberian (Pre-Roman) people of the Iberian peninsula (the Roman Hispania).
+The Sedetani were an ancient Iberian (Pre-Roman) people of the Iberian Peninsula (the Roman Hispania).
 They are believed to have spoken a form of the Iberian language.

+Location

-The Sedetani minted their own coins.
-Their territory extended from central to southern present-day Aragon, bordering with the land of the Ilercavones in the east and the Edetani in the south.
-Some of their main towns were Salduie, Salduba in ancient Roman sources, located in present-day Zaragoza, and the Cabezo de Alcalá near Azaila.
+Their territory extended from central to southern present-day Aragon, bordering with the lands of the Ilercavones in the east and the Edetani to the south.
+Some of their main towns were Salduie (Salduba in the ancient Roman sources), located in present-day Zaragoza, and the Cabezo de Alcalá near Azaila.

+Culture

+Like other ancient Hispanic peoples, the Sedetani minted their own coins since the early 2nd century BC.

+History

-Silius Italicus describes a Sedetani contingent in Hannibal's army, being led by two chieftains named Mandonius and Caeso.
+Submitted to Carthaginian rule in the 3rd century BC, the Sedetani were obliged to provide mercenary troops to the Punic armies during the Second Punic War, for Silius Italicus describes a Sedetani contingent in Hannibal's army, being led by two chieftains named Mandonius and Caeso.